-In 2011 the Washington Legislature created the Voluntary Stewardship Program (VSP) as an alternative for meeting GMA requirements related to protecting critical areas in the context of existing agricultural lands.
+In 2011 the Washington State Legislature created the Voluntary Stewardship Program (VSP) as an alternative for meeting GMA requirements related to protecting critical areas in the context of existing agricultural lands.
 The VSP applies only to counties that have opted into the program.
 Counties that have opted into VSP address critical area issues related to agriculture through a VSP work plan.
-For more information on this program, see the Washington State Conservation Commission's VSP web page.
-The VSP does not apply to cities or towns.
-If you are a city or town-even in VSP counties-you will need to regulate agricultural activities that affect critical areas in your CAO (see RCW 36.70A.710.
+For more information on this program, see the Washington State Conservation Commission's VSP webpage.
+44 The VSP does not apply to cities or towns.
+If you are a city or town-even in VSP counties-you will need to regulate agricultural activities that affect critical areas in your CAO (see RCW 36-70A-710 45).

 Regardless of VSP status, new agricultural activities on lands not previously in agricultural use are subject to wetland regulations.
 Clearing and grading for new agricultural activities on lands that are wetlands or their buffers and were not previously cultivated or managed for agriculture need to be regulated.
+Such actions can eliminate habitat, water filtration, flood control, and groundwater recharge functions that wetlands and their buffers provide.
+Disturbing wetlands to support new agricultural operations can also release significant amounts of carbon into the atmosphere that undisturbed soils and vegetation sequester from the environment.